escherize/defrag/README.md

 ## Usage

+Instead of having to struggle with wrapping defn forms which deal multi-arities, docstrings, privacy metadata, and more, this library enables us all to wrap defn how we see fit.

 You the user are responsible for writing a function that returns source code, which is called on a function's name args and body.

 ### Print Example (pdefn)